Comgenie/ComgenieLibraries/README.md

 - ForwardStream to move data between two calls which don't provide any stream themselves but only consumes them.
 - SuperTree for a fast and memory efficient tag searcher, with wildcard support
 - QueryTranslator turns a linq-expression into a simple parsable text filter

+## Comgenie.AI
+A library with helpers for communicating with AI services like llama.cpp, OpenAI (Native and Azure).

+- Cost tracking
+- Request caching
+- Prompt LLM with a c# class structure and get a response as instance of that class